stefan242/kalender-events/docs/guide/upcoming.md

 As of the events node, its checked on input or cronjob.
 The msg.payload contains a list of upcoming events.
 ##### Configuration

 -   "Check every": how often the calendar is checked for new events
+-   "Cron": Similar to "Check every", but much more configurable.
+It's a cron expression, how often the calendar is checked for new upcoming events.
+If Cron is defined, it wins against "Check every". <i>Empty value to disable.</i>
+-   any signal to the input of the node (for example an inject node) will trigger a check for new events.
+-
 -   "Trigger": possible values:

     -   Always (Filter expression is ignored)